AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Marker.md

 There are two settings available only for the Marker annotation: type and size.
 In addition, you can configure the offset.

 By default, the Marker looks like a down arrow.
-To set another type, use the {api:anychart.core.annotations.Marker#markerType}markerType(){api} method and one of the {api:anychart.enums.MarkerType}Marker Types enums{api}.
+To set another type, use the {api:anychart.core.annotations.Marker#markerType}markerType(){api} method and one of the {api:anychart.enums.MarkerType}Marker Types{api}.
 In AnyChart, you can choose from 22 types of markers.

 To configure the size and offset (by X and Y), use the {api:anychart.core.annotations.Marker#size}size(){api}, {api:anychart.core.annotations.Marker#offsetX}offsetX(){api}, and {api:anychart.core.annotations.Marker#offsetY}offsetY(){api} methods.